 In his third requirement, Bauer holds that a living system "always" uses its energy to modify the environment in such a way that it can do more work.
 The qualifier "always" indicates an emphasis once again on the lawful aspect of life.
-In our understanding, the term "always" may refer to all elementary or quantum time-steps of the given biological process.
-The Bauer principle requires biologically initiated modifications of physical pathways.
+In our understanding, the term "always" may refer to all elementary or quantum time-steps of the given biological pathways.
 Following biological pathways, these modifications reach significant amplitudes.
-Since the chain of physical causes is almost closed, and the only holes in it are the ones offered by the Heisenberg Uncertainty Principle, the macroscopic amplitude biological changes should develop from much small amplitude, elementary biological interventions all compatible with the uncertainty relation.
+Since the chain of physical causes is almost closed, and the only holes in it are the ones the Heisenberg offered bv Uncertainty Principle, the macroscopic amplitude biological changes should develop from much small amplitude, elementary biological interventions all compatible with the uncertainty relation.
 Elementary biological interventions act on the inputs of physical laws applied at every time step, changing these inputs so that at the endpoint the arising biological behavior deviates significantly from the one expectable on merely physical grounds.
 We propose that the length of these elementary temporal units are determined from the Heisenberg principle between time and energy - the duration of an elementary process generating a virtual particle pair with a certain energy.
-If this is the case, the third requirement demands the modification of biological structures, including their physical conditions, from one time step to the next at the quantumor nano-level of elementary biological processes.
-This means that the length of the elementary time step is limited by the relevant energies of virtual processes, constrained by the Heisenberg uncertainty principle.
+If this is the case, the third requirement demands the modification of biological structures, including their physical conditions, from one time step to the next at the quantum- or nano-level of elementary biological processes.
+This means that the length of the elementary time step is limited by the energies of virtual relevant processes. constrained by the Heisenberg uncertainty principle.
 Moreover, the biologically initiated modification is not random but directed against equilibration, increasing the ability of the organism to do work.